g1n0st/GAMES201/extra/implicitMPM/README.md

- # Implicit MPM simulator
+ # Implicit MPM Simulator
-A dimensionality-independent implementation of implicit integrator MPM, this project implemented the following papers:
+Dimensionality-independent implementation of the implicit integrator MPM simulator, this project implemented the following papers:

 (1) Gonzalez, O. and Stuart, A. (2008).
 A first course in continuum mechanics.
 Cambridge University Press.